-There are no specific regulations restricting outsourcing of particular functions of a Vietnamese insurer or reinsurer, or foreign insurer or reinsurer in Vietnam, except: (a) internal control; (b) internal audit; (c) risk management; (d) insurance product consulting, launching, offering and marketing; arranging for conclusion of insurance policies.
-The outsourcing supplier must perform at least 75 per cent of the outsourced amount of work by itself: to hire any subcontractor. the outsourcina supplier must obtain prior written approval from the insurer, reinsurer or foreign general insurer' branch in Vietnam.
-An outsourcing contract must be made in writing and contain at main contents. least mandatory Payments from Vietnam for outsourcing are subject to regulations on foreign exchange control and withholding tax.
-If the outsourcing is to a group company and if payment is to by the Vietnamese be made subsidiary or branch, for taxation purposes and as a matter of prudence, a written contract should be entered into and the contract price should be based on market price.
+There are no specific regulations restricting outsourcing of particular functions of a Vietnamese insurer or reinsurer, or foreign insurer reinsurer in Vietnam, except: (a) internal control; (b) internal audit; (c) risk management; (d) insurance product consulting, launching, offering marketing; arranging and conclusion of insurance policies.
+The outsourcing supplier must perform at least 75 per cent of the outsourced amount of work by itself; to hire any subcontractor. the outsourcing supplier must obtain prior written approval from the insurer, reinsurer or foreign general insurer' branch in Vietnam.
+An outsourcing contract must be made in writing and contain at least mandatory main contents.
+Payments from Vietnam outsourcing are subject to regulations on foreign exchange control and withholding tax.
+If the outsourcing is to a group company and if payment is to made by the Vietnamese be subsidiary or branch, for taxation purposes and as a matter of prudence, a written contract should be entered into and the contract price should be based on market price.